 Help!
 My Dog Is Overweight

-How to get him back on track 💪
+How to get your overweight dog back on track 💪

 Belly rubs are so much fun when your pup has a few extra pounds on him.
-But if your pup’s overweight, it can actually cause a whole bunch of other health issues — and you definitely don’t want that.
+But if your dog’s too overweight, it can actually cause a whole bunch of other health issues — and you definitely don’t want that.

-Luckily, there’s a pretty easy way to tell if your dog is overweight, and there are plenty of things you can do to get him down to a healthy size.
+Luckily, there’s a pretty easy way to tell if your dog’s overweight, and there are plenty of things you can do to help him get down to a healthy size.

 The Dodo spoke with Dr. Zach Marteney, a veterinarian and medical director at Meadowlands Veterinary Hospital in New Jersey, to find out everything you need to know about helping your overweight dog.

 Is my dog overweight?

 You might think your dog looks healthy — until one day you wake up and realize he looks a little chubbier than he did a few months ago.